The Art & Science of a Successful Modern Marketer

 The power of social media is that it is often the best place to locate and or build relationships with your target market.

-You need to know which platforms those are and how to use them efficiently and effectively to reach and engage with your prospects and clients.
+You need to know which platforms they use and how you can use them efficiently and effectively to reach and engage with your prospects and clients.

 Despite what you may have heard, email marketing is not dead.
 Far from it.

-It is still a very important asset and tool of successful marketers.
+Every modern marketer knows that it is a very important asset and tool of successful marketers.

 Let me give you one extremely good reason for this: